riganti/dotvvm-docs/Controls/tailwind/Range/sample2/sample.md

-## Sample 2: Show Value
+## Sample 2: Types and Sizes

-Uses `ShowValue` to display the current slider value and `LabelBelow` to place the value label under the slider.
+Use the `Type` property to change the accent color and `Size` to scale the slider to match the rest of the form controls.